Georgia Dog Bite Laws and How they Impact Dog Bite Settlements

 • Purpose of Dog Bite Laws: Georgia’s dog bite laws are designed to protect residents by detailing dog owners’ responsibilities and providing a framework for managing dog bite incidents, crucial for handling personal injury lawsuits related to dog attacks.

-• Access to Georgia’s Laws: Most of Georgia’s laws, including those on dog bites, are accessible in the “Official Code of Georgia Annotated” (O.C.G.A.), available online via the Georgia General Assembly’s website and legal databases like LexisNexis and Justia.
+• Access to Georgia’s Laws: Most of Georgia’s laws can be found online in the “Official Code of Georgia Annotated” (O.C.G.A.) via the Georgia General Assembly’s website.
+You can also find them on legal databases like LexisNexis and Justia.

-Where Can a Person Find Most of Georgia’s Laws?
+Where Can I Access Georgia’s Laws?

-What Georgia Laws Specifically Address or Relate to Dog Bites?
+What Georgia Laws Specifically Address Dog Bites?

 There are two key sections in Georgia law that provide a structured approach to managing dog attack incidents.